nikitabochan/alias_client/README.md

 # alias_client

 ### Description
 This is a go libary which helps you interact with the alias api.
 This libary is not using official api endpoints.
+This libary is using the TLS client from [@bogdanfinn](https://github.com/bogdanfinn)!

 ### Installation